Save Our Adolescents from Prostitution

 S.O.A.P. stands for “Save Our Adolescents from Prostitution” and is a hands-on outreach to fight sex trafficking at large events and in communities.

-S.O.A.P. was founded by author, advocate and survivor, Theresa Flores.
+The SOAP Project was founded by author, advocate and survivor, Theresa Flores.
 On her worst night, after being auctioned off to nearly two dozen men in a dingy, dirty, inner city Detroit motel, Theresa recalled the only item that would have reached out to her, a bar of soap.
-With that in mind, she created S.O.A.P. — Save Our Adolescents from Prostitution — to help reach out to other victims.
+With that in mind, she created The SOAP Project — Save Our Adolescents from Prostitution — to help reach out to other victims.

 Mission: The SOAP Project is specifically focused on educating and increasing awareness in the public on the prevalence of human trafficking, in order to restore trafficked survivors and to prevent teens from being victimized by domestic, minor, sex trafficking.